ScienceOfComputerProgramming/SCICO-D-23-00335/runexperiment.md

 >  ./fase23RunMC.sh
 ```

 * You can compare the produced heatmaps in `../traces` to the results shown in Figure 4 and Figure 5 (the MC heatmaps only) in Section 5.2.
+You need to flip the images vertically first.
 * The last step of the runs checks which of the Player Experience (PX) requirements in Table 3 in Section 5.2 are confirmed by the tests.
 The results are printed to the console, and should be among the last printed.
 Note that a VALID verdict implies SAT.
 Also note that some requirements expect UNSAT as verdict.
 Only compare the TS_MC part of the table.

 ### 5b.
 Full Replication of Experiments in Section 5.2 (additional xxx hours)